About Urban Pathways:

 About the Position

-•Conducts client intakes, assesses client needs, develops service plans and/or service referrals to achieve self-sufficiency.
+•Assesses client needs and develops service plans and client objectives to achieve self-sufficiency.

-•Conducts field work including, but not limited to home visits, outreach, and escorting clients to appointments.
+•Conducts field work including but not limited to home visits, escorting clients to appointments, and outreach.

 •Bachelor's degree required.
 Bachelor's degree in Social Work or other related field preferred.

-•Minimum two years of clinical, individual or group counseling experience with mentally ill, formerly homeless people preferred.
+•Minimum one year of clinical, individual or group counseling experience with mentally ill, formerly homeless people preferred.

 •Strong computer skills and knowledge of Microsoft Office (e.g. Word, Outlook, Excel, etc).